 LJN: Dave Liebman has said several times that Grossman was ‘the best’ of the post-Coltrane generation.
 Is that something you agree with?

 JB: Yeah, he would say that.
 I mean, it’s a hard thing to say who’s the best; I don’t view things like that.
 There’s things I like about Liebman more than Grossman, like his creativity and the fact that he doesn’t play clichés.
 Steve, you know, had his favourite clichés that, no matter where he is in the tune, he’ll just pick one out and play no matter what the chord is.
 But he was, from that echelon of tenor players out of New York, on the top of list.

 LJN: That’s pretty much the unanimous perspective among your generation.
 But you have a unique insight into the younger generation as a long-time educator also.
 Do you hear your students discussing Grossman at all?

 JB: Not many.
-They don’t know who Steve Grossman is compared to Mike Brecker; everybody’s talking about Mike, and for good reason.
-I do have one student now who just idolises Steve Grossman; all he wants to do his play like him.
-And, having heard it, I did kind of get tired of listening to it.
+They don’t know who Steve Grossman is compared to Mike Brecker: Everybody’s talking about Mike, and for good reason.
+I do have one student now who just idolises Steve Grossman: All he wants to do his play like him.
+And, having heard it before, I did kind of get tired of listening to it.
 It’s hard to recreate something like that because that’s what was happening back then.
 Steve was bringing out the Coltrane language at that time, and the fusion-y, modal language, which he played great.

 LJN: Would you care to speculate as to why they remember Brecker but not Grossman?